AshleyDD1992/BitcoinValueTracker/README.md

 # BitcoinValueTracker
-## An Elastic stack set up to track the value of bitcoin using the coindesk api
+### An Elastic stack set up to track the value of bitcoin using the coindesk api
+Logstash to ingest, Elasticsearch to store, Kibana to visualiza and Nginx to secure the data.

 ## How to
 These instructions assume that docker and docker-compose are already installed, if that is not the case please do so first.